DemiDaemi/BotlyFriend/README.md

 DiscordJS documentation: https://discordjs.guide/#before-you-begin

-config.json (not pushed on the repo) contains an array of two guildIds: [MyPersonalTestingServerId, BotlyFriendServerId].
+config.json (not pushed on the repo) contains an array of two guildIds: [MyPersonalTestingServerId, OnlyFriendsServerId].

 ---